MCP server

 The whole flow takes a few minutes and the only thing you click is the browser confirmation during login.
 For the canonical step-by-step the agent follows, see LLM Guides → String Manager.

-The MCP server is launched as a subprocess of your AI assistant.
+The @shipeasy/mcp server above runs locally — launched as a subprocess of your AI assistant over stdio.
 It reads ~/.shipeasy/credentials on every tool call — the same file the CLI writes.
 There are three implications worth knowing:

 - One login covers everything.
 Run